(This post may contain affiliate links. Please read our disclosure policy for more information.)

 9. Visit The Sea Lab and Estuarium

-When you aren’t on the island, you can still participate in the Dauphin Island Sea Lab virtual programs.
+Even when you aren’t on the island, you can still participate in the Dauphin Island Sea Lab virtual programs.

 10. Hike through the Audubon Bird Sanctuary